 If you’re making dinner plans downtown, get your reservations in early!

 Our concession stands have a selection of mixed drinks, wine, beer, soda, and water, and a variety of candy, cookies, and crackers.
-We will have two registers on the first floor and second floor, and in the basement.
+We will have two registers on the first floor and second floor.
+The Landmark Theatre Member Lounge will be open in the musician’s gallery.
 Please note that coffee is available on the main floor only.
 We do accept credit cards; however, momentary disruptions in credit card processing have been known to occur.
-We do have an ATM on site near the main floor concession stand.
+We do have an ATM on site near the main floor restrooms.

 Not sure where your seats are?
 If you’re in the loge or balcony (listed as “LOGE” or “BALC,” respectively, on your tickets), head up the stairs when you arrive.
 We have restrooms and concession stands there.
 If you’re in the orchestra (abbreviated as “ORCH” on your tickets), we will have aisle numbers listed next to each of the three main doors.
 Don’t forget: you can always ask a member of the Landmark Theatre staff or an usher for assistance.